skrattaren/skrattaren.github.io/posts/hghooks.rst

 `hooks <http://mercurial.selenic.com/wiki/Hook>`__ I wrote for my work.
-One is a reminder to mention `Trac <http://trac.edgewall.com/>`__ tickets in commit messages, and the other notifies a developer when someone (not him) touches his part of project. ...
+One is a reminder to mention `Trac <http://trac.edgewall.com/>`__ tickets in commit messages, and the other notifies a developer when someone (not him) touches his part of project.

+..
+TEASER_END

 --------------